Save

 Sea to Summit Sleeping Bag Liners

 Finally, the Sea to Summit sleeping system can be topped off with a sleeping bag liner.
-This is an invaluable addition to sleeping comfort – used by itself in warm conditions and exceptional in cold conditions, extending the warmth of a lightweight down bag.
+This is an invaluable addition to sleeping comfort – used by itself in warm conditions and exceptional in cold conditions, extending the warmth of a lightweight down bag and keeping the state of your sleeping bag cleaner too.
+Even fresher to the Snowys shelves is the new sleeping bag liner range, including the Blend, Comfort Blend, Breeze, and Reactor models.

 Ben and Lauren have also discussed sleep system ratings with Dean Woodall from Sea to Summit on the Snowys Camping Show podcast.
 Tune in here: